Font-Romeu-Odeillo-Via

 Font-Romeu-Odeillo-Via ([fɔ̃ ʁɔmø ɔdɛjo vja]; Font-romeu, Odelló i Vià), or simply Odeillo, is a commune in the Pyrénées-Orientales and Cerdagne near the Spanish border in the south of France.
 It comprises the villages of Odeillo and Via, as well as Font-Romeu, one of the oldest ski resorts in France and the oldest in the Pyrenees.

 Geography

 Localization

 Font-Romeu-Odeillo-Via is located in the canton of Les Pyrénées catalanes and in the arrondissement of Prades.
 It is bordered by the communes of Angoustrine-Villeneuve-des-Escaldes, Targasonne, Égat, Estavar, Saillagouse, Eyne and Bolquère.

 Transportation

-Font-Romeu-Odeillo-Via station is served by the Yellow Train line, a railway which runs from Villefranche-de-Conflent through to Latour-de-Carol.
+Font-Romeu-Odeillo-Via station is served by the Yellow Train line, a railway which runs from Villefranche-de-Conflent to Latour-de-Carol.

 Toponymy

 The names of Odeillo and Via appear in 839 as parrochia Hodellone et parrochia Avizano.

 The name Font-Romeu means in Catalan "fountain of the pilgrim".